 Some extracurricular activities have a high overhead, in terms of the equipment you need.
 When learning the breaststroke or butterfly, kids need some basic swimming gear.
-Beyond that, to get kids swimming, all you need is a body of water and a bathing suit, and even that’s not mandatory.
+Beyond that, to get kids swimming, all you need is a body of water and a bathing suit, and even that’s not always mandatory.

 With that in mind, here’s a mix of the best pool toys and learning aids to help teach kids how to swim or become stronger swimmers, according to Cathleen Pruden, a four-time All-American swimmer at Mount Holyoke College and the assistant swim coach at Bowdoin College.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.